 To ensure that the program review process is focused on areas of opportunity and challenges, a small set of strategic issues, typically 3 or fewer, for the review will be established by the unit and the Provost.
 An initial version of this statement should be completed and submitted before the Provost's Summit.
 The strategic issues statement will be revised and finalized after the Summit and the unit will incorporate the issues into its self-study.
-Deans and department chairs are encouraged to engage faculty, administrators, and students in determining the strategic issues for the unit.
-For accredited units, these may differ from the focus of an accreditation visit, if the unit and the Provost agree on this approach.
+Academic unit leaders are encouraged to engage faculty, administrators, and students in determining the strategic issues for the unit.